Date: 4 June 2020

 You may be feeling vulnerable at this time and you may wish to return home.
 We completely understand this and will offer you advice as to how remote teaching or a break in studies work with your visa.
 The form above asks if you will be able to continue to engage in online teaching from your home country.

 If you can study remotely, this is absolutely fine and we will monitor your engagement weekly as normal.
 Continue to follow your course and module leaders' instructions as normal.
 We will contact you if we are informed that you are not engaging in online study.

 If you cannot study from home and need to take a break, the below applies:

-- Before you leave the UK, please ensure you contact the International Student Advice Service by emailing email@example.com to let us know that this is something you want to do.
+- Before you leave the UK, please ensure you email the International Student Advice Service to let us know that this is something you want to do.
 We will request further information from you and seek approval from your course leader before authorising your absence.
 You can also complete our online form to provide information.

-- If you have already left the UK, please contact the International Student Advice Service immediately by emailing firstname.lastname@example.org and respond to any information requests as quickly as possible.
+- If you have already left the UK, please contact the International Student Advice Service immediately by emailing International Student Advice and respond to any information requests as quickly as possible.
 You can also complete our online form to provide information.

 If you are staying in the UK and want to go on holiday or take a short break when you do not have online classes, you must check the most up-to-date travel advice available on the Gov.UK website.
 Please ensure you keep up to date with travel information and government advice to ensure you keep yourself and others safe.

 The situation around COVID-19, government advice and travel information is changing regularly.
 If the above information changes, we will update you accordingly.